hadronized/toodoux/rfcs/0001-initial-design.md

 - _Status_: the status of the task.
 - _Priority_: four priorities are supported and help sorting the tasks.
 - _Tags_: free and user-defined tags that can used to filter and sort tasks more easily.
 A task can have several tags.
-- _Notes_: an optional text users can use to add notes to a task; for instance while working on a task, a user can put some notes about the resolution of a problem, what they tried, what worked, etc. Notes are formatted in Markdown.
+- _Notes_: an optional set of texts users can use to add notes to a task; for instance while working on a task, a user can put some notes about the resolution of a problem, what they tried, what worked, etc. Notes are formatted in Markdown.
 - _Event history_: a set of ordered events that have happened to the task.
 It gathers all the other metadata and pins them to a date to provide a proper historical view of what happened to a project.
 Even changing the content of a task is an event.